AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-view-work-info.md

 ---
 product-area: workfront-integrations;setup
-navigation-topic: adobe-workfront-for-creative-cloud
+navigation-topic: adobe-workfront-for-xd
-title: View work item information in Adobe Photoshop
+title: View work item information in Adobe XD
-description: You can see information about projects, tasks, issues, and documents from Adobe Photoshop.
+description: You can see information about projects, tasks, issues, and documents from Adobe XD.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
-exl-id: a53a716f-4faf-4ea7-a4fc-ad8d87634267
+exl-id: c6836ad0-573a-4ac7-ae62-96391bfbce00
 ---
-# View work item information in [!DNL Adobe Photoshop]
+# View work item information in [!DNL Adobe XD]

-You can see information about projects, tasks, issues, and documents from [!DNL Adobe Photoshop].
+You can see information about projects, tasks, issues, and documents from [!DNL Adobe XD].

 ## Access requirements